We are committed to:

 Hi, I’m Sonia.
-I’m a member of the Survivor Researcher Network and have been engaged in social research for over twenty years with a focus on marginalised communities.
-I have also been active in the community and voluntary sector for over twenty five years.
-I am currently running an online peer support programme for women in response to the disproportionate impact CoVid is having on the African-Caribbean and Asian communities in Leicester.
+I’m a member of the Survivor Researcher Network and have been engaged in social research for over 20 years with a focus on marginalised communities.
+I have also been active in the community and voluntary sector for over 25 years.
+I am currently running an online peer support programme for women in response to the disproportionate impact Covid is having on the African-Caribbean and Asian communities in Leicester.
 I was also a researcher on the first Jigsaw report on peer support.

-We are particular interested in talking to people from the BAME and/or LGBTQI+ communities, young people (18-25), people living in deprivation, and gender specific groups.
-You can complete our survey, take part in 1-to-1 interviews or a focus group.
+We are particularly interested in talking to people from the BAME and/or LGBTQI+ communities, young people (18-25), people living in deprivation, and gender-specific groups.
+You can complete our survey, take part in one-to-one interviews or a focus group.
 If you are selected to take part in a focus group or a focus group you can receive a voucher up to £25.